StefanKoell/ProDataGrid/readme.md

 - Configure gesture policies on the model via `IsMultiSortEnabled`, `SortCycleMode` (2- or 3-state), and `OwnsSortDescriptions` (strict vs observe external changes).
 - Per-column comparers/culture and `SortMemberPath` flow into `SortingDescriptor`s; duplicate-column guards and batch updates prevent drift.
 - Plug in a custom model without subclassing the grid: set `SortingModel` or `SortingModelFactory` before use to inject alternate sort pipelines (e.g., server-side).
+- Plug in a custom adapter without subclassing the grid: set `SortingAdapterFactory` to supply a specialized adapter (e.g., DynamicData/server-side) that can short-circuit local `SortDescriptions` churn via `TryApplyModelToView`.
 - The adapter mirrors `Sorting` ↔ `DataGridCollectionView.SortDescriptions`, logging/rolling back on failures and refreshing rows while preserving selection snapshots.
 - Gestures are unchanged (click/shift/meta), but glyphs and programmatic updates now reflect the model, so tests and automation can drive sorting through the same surface.
 - Centralized descriptors plus `SortingChanging/SortingChanged` events make sort state observable; batch updates and duplicate-column guards prevent drift.